villebro/sqltask/README.md

 Sqltask supports all databases with a
 [Sqlalchemy dialect](https://docs.sqlalchemy.org/en/13/dialects/), with
-performant bulk-loading for the following engines:
+dedicated support for the following engines:
 - Google BigQuery (experimental)
 - MS SQL Server (experimental)
 - Postgres